nginxinc/nginx-openid-connect/README.md

     * Configure the preferred listen port and [enable SSL/TLS configuration](https://docs.nginx.com/nginx/admin-guide/security-controls/terminating-ssl-http/)
     * Modify the severity level of the `error_log` directive to suit the deployment environment
     * Comment/uncomment the `auth_jwt_key_file` or `auth_jwt_key_request` directives based on whether `$oidc_jwt_keyfile` is a file or URI, respectively
+    * Uncomment the `proxy_set_header Authorization "Bearer $access_token"` directive if you want to pass access/bearer token in HTTP header to the protected backend/upstream
+    * Uncoment the `proxy_intercept_errors on` directive if the access token lifetime is less than the ID token lifetime

   * **openid_connect.server_conf** - this is the NGINX configuration for handling the various stages of OpenID Connect authorization code flow
     * No changes are usually required here